lsst/dp0-2_lsst_io/data-access-analysis-tools/portal-intro.rst

 .. figure:: /_static/portal_intro_DP02i.png
     :name: portal_ImageQuery_sidebyside_DP02
     :alt: Screenshot of a portal query.
 The left image shows and image of the sky.
 The right image shows the data table with one row selected, that row selects the image on the left.
-	Display the image in row two of the table (with the view format set to "Tables / Coverage Images Charts").
+	Display of the image in row two of the table (with the view format set to "Tables / Coverage Images Charts").

 **Image tools**:
 There are many tools available for users, the following demonstrates use of just one.